CONSTITUTION AND BY-LAWS OF THE AUXILIARY OF THE BOARD OF CHILD CARE

 ARTICLE V – OFFICERS AND ELECTIONS

 Section 1.
 Officers: The elected officers of the Auxiliary Executive Committee shall be a President, a Vice President, a Secretary, a Treasurer, and Area Coordinators.
-Officer positions are open to all regardless of age, sex, religion, race or ability.
+Officer positions are open to all regardless of age, sex, religion, race or disability.
 The President must be a member in good standing of a local congregation of the United Methodist Church.

 Section 2.
 The President shall be an ex officio member of the Board of Directors of the BCC, and fulfill requirements of any member of the Board of Directors.